maegnes/SlimCachingManager/README.md

 The data of the given resources is being stored by individual *ResourceHandlers* (Database, textfile etc.).
 You can write your own handlers by implementing the *IResourceHandler* Interface.
 You can find two examples for *ResourceHandlers* in the "Ezd" directory.
 The *ResourceHandler* provides methods for read() and write() data (e.g. etag, expiry date and lifetime) for the current resource.
 It's also possible to implement a garbage collector which will remove the cache if the resource is out of date.

-Just follow the steps at the bottom of the page ("Usage"). **SlimCachingManager** will set etags and expiry headers on his own.
+Just follow the steps at the bottom of the page ("Usage"). **SlimCachingManager** will set etags, expiry and lastmodified headers on his own.

 If you have any questions or suggestions to improve **SlimCachingManager** feel free to ask or fork the repo.